alkhimey/nihamkin.com/content/26-experimenting-with-bats.rst

 At current stage, I do not even know which Ada features are supported.
 The framework is so fragile that any change can cause regression problems.

-Therfore I decided to explore testing with Bats - `Bash Automated Testing System <https://github.com/bats-core/bats-core>`_.
+Therefore I decided to explore testing with Bats - `Bash Automated Testing System <https://github.com/bats-core/bats-core>`_.

 Strategy
 ========

-How does one test a **famework**?
+How does one test a **framework**?

 My approach is to write a set of kernel modules that would demonstrate the different Ada features and Linux kernel API bindings that are supported by the